sissaschool/xmlschema/doc/usage.rst

     import xmlschema

-The module initialization builds the XSD meta-schemas and of the dictionary containing the code points of the Unicode categories.
+The module initialization builds the dictionary containing the code points of the Unicode categories.

 Create a schema instance